mbrunoon/go-booking-app/README.md

-# BOOKING APP
+# Booking App
-Every time someone asks me for hints about "how to start in a Dev career" I said: choose a nice tutorial on youtube and make, make a project e publish it on GitHub.
-So... here I am... starting my studies Go and publishing my first project 😁
+Every time someone asks me for tips about "how to start to Dev", I say: pick a cool tutorial, do it, publish it on GitHub and repeat with another more challenging tutorial...

+So... here I am... starting my Go studies and publishing my first project 😁

 Thanks to [TechWorld with Nana](https://www.youtube.com/@TechWorldwithNana) for this amazing and very didactic [Golang Tutorial for Beginners](https://www.youtube.com/watch?v=yyUHQIec83I&)